JuliaPhylo/PhyloNetworks.jl/README.md

 please be patient!
 Future calls to the function will be much much faster.
 Trying out toy examples for the first calls is a good idea.

-PhyloNetworks was developed under Julia version 0.3.5, and has been tested on different versions of 0.3.X.
-We have not tested its robustness on Julia version 0.4 or above yet.
+Users should have Julia 0.4 or above.

 ### Installation of the package PhyloNetworks